-A map showing the impaired waterbodies and watersheds in relation to the Rainbow City MS4 is provided in Appendix A as Figure 4.
+A map showing the 303(d)-listed in relation to the Rainbow City MS4 is provided in Appendix A as Figure 4.
+A map showing the TMDL waterbodies in relation to the MS4 is provided in Appendix A as Figure 5.